-- Push the valve lever forward to feed log onto the infeed conveyor.
-Pull the lever back to reverse live deck. - Do not stack logs.
+- Do not stack logs.
 Try to keep logs square with the deck rails. - Always load logs with the bigger end of the log towards the saw. - Place logs on the live deck so weight is evenly distributed.
-Try to keep logs parallel to infeed conveyor trough. - Use the safety whip as a guide when setting logs onto the live deck to avoid interfering with the operator's station. - Shut down the machine if more than one log drops into the conveyor trough so the second log can be removed.
+Try to keep logs parallel to infeed conveyor trough. - Use the Safety Whip as a guide when setting logs onto the live deck to avoid interfering with the operator's station. - If more than one log drops into the conveyor trough, shut down the machine to remove the second log.
 Sometimes reversing the live deck allows the separator tines to grab the log out of the infeed and back onto the live deck.